[Updated April 2, 2021]

 How should I respond if I am harassed on the street?

 We hope this never happens to you, but the unfortunate truth is that for many, it has probably happened already.
-Being targeted by racist harassment is shocking and frightening, so you may not be able to respond as eloquently as you would like to in the moment.
-Please always keep these points in mind: A.) Your safety always comes first, B.) It is not your responsibility to educate or admonish a harasser if you do not feel safe doing so, and C.) Be kind to yourself, even if you wish after the fact that you had reacted differently.
+Being targeted by racist harassment is shocking and frightening, so you may not be able to respond as thoughtfully as you would like to in the moment.
+Please always keep these points in mind: A.) Your safety always comes first, B.) It is not your responsibility to educate or admonish a harasser if you don’t feel safe doing so, and C.) Be kind to yourself, even if you wish after the fact that you had reacted differently.

 There is no single “right way” to respond to verbal harassment.
 However, you may want to prepare by considering how you might respond to a potential harasser.
 The articles below offer suggestions and examples.

 ➜ General guidelines for responding to verbal harassment and addressing the emotional repercussions: https://www.ihollaback.org/responding-to-harassers/

 ➜ Suggestions for dealing with and processing racist behavior both in person and online: https://www.creativespirits.info/aboriginalculture/people/how-to-deal-with-racist-people#fnref3

 ➜ A Muslim and Sikh man talk about their experiences, outlook on, and responses to hate speech (content warning: explicit hate speech): https://slate.com/human-interest/2019/06/how-to-respond-to-racist-harassment-man-up.html